stratis-storage/stratisd/tests/client-dbus/README.rst

 Testing
 -------
-The bulk of the tests are designed to test the stratisd engine via the D-Bus API.
-They test basic functionality and behavior of the various D-Bus methods.
+The existing tests are divided into two categories:

+* Tests that exercise the stratisd D-Bus layer using the sim engine.
+These tests test basic functionality of the D-Bus methods.
+The effect these tests have on the environment is that they start and stop the stratisd daemon and communicate with the daemon over D-Bus.

+* Tests that exercise the stratisd udev functionality using the real engine.
+  These tests have a more significant effect on the environment as they construct loopbacked devices, place signatures on them, and so forth.

-It is necessary to run these tests as root, since root permissions are required to start stratisd.
+It is necessary to run all these tests as root, since root permissions are required to start stratisd.

-To run the D-Bus tests, ensure that your PYTHONPATH includes the src directory, set the environment variable STRATISD, to the location of your Stratis executable, and: ::
+To run the tests, ensure that your PYTHONPATH includes the src directory, set the environment variable STRATISD, to the location of your Stratis executable, and: ::